berndhartzer/http-trace/README.md

 # http-trace

 A HTTP tracing tool, created after re-visiting [this Stack Overflow question](https://stackoverflow.com/questions/18215389/how-do-i-measure-request-and-response-times-at-once-using-curl) one too many times.
+Send a HTTP request, get the response and a trace report back.

 Heavily based off [rakyll/hey](https://github.com/rakyll/hey) which is fantastic and highly recommended if you need a tool to send load to a web server.